Ultrasound

 The sonographer can usually tell whether the child is a boy or a girl.
 You will only be told this if you wish.

-In the Netherlands you can only opt for the 13-week ultrasound if you participate in the scientific IMITAS study.
+In the Netherlands you can only opt for the 13-week ultrasound if you take part in the scientific IMITAS study.
 You must be at least 16 years old for this.

 This study investigates the advantages and disadvantages of the 13-week ultrasound.